Chomty/Script/README.md

-# Script
+# File
-아무거나 일단 적고보는 스크립트
+The result of the work